poproar/Barnabas-Instructors-Guide/ngss/index.md

 # Day 11 of 16 - Assembling your Robot
 > Suggested Time:  60-75 minutes

+## Lesson Overview

 ## Disciplinary Core Ideas
 - ETS1.B: Developing Possible Solutions: Tests are often designed to identify failure points or difficulties, which suggest the elements of the design that need to be improved.
 (3-5-ETS1-3)
 - At whatever stage, communicating with peers about proposed solutions is an important part of the design process, and shared ideas can lead to improved designs.
 (3-5-ETS1-2)

-## Cross-Cutting Concepts:
+### Cross-Cutting Concepts
-Science is a Human Endeavor: Most scientists and engineers work in teams.
+- Science is a Human Endeavor: Most scientists and engineers work in teams.
 (4-PS3-4)

 ## Learning Target
 We will be assembling the robot